 According to the organization Food Allergy Research and Education (FARE), in the U.S., one in 13 children has a food allergy – that’s roughly two in every classroom.
 Many of the sources of those allergies can be found in candy including nuts, soy, wheat, milk or eggs.
 Even “fun” size candy bars can cause a serious reaction for kids with allergies or food-related diseases.

 OSF HealthCare Saint Luke Medical Center in Kewanee is promoting participation in The Teal Pumpkin Project.
 Dietician Sara Umphfleet says the effort involves providing a non-food item for trick-or-treaters.

-“All candy can be potentially cross-contaminated with some of those food allergens.
-So, it’s really scary and parents are really wary and afraid of going out on Halloween and Trick-or-Treat night so offering options besides candy is a really good way to include those children who do have those food allergies,” she suggested.
+She suggests,“All candy can be potentially cross-contaminated with some of those food allergens.
+So, it’s really scary and parents are really wary and afraid of going out on Halloween and Trick-or-Treat night so offering options besides candy is a really good way to include those children who do have those food allergies."

 Umphfleet says there are inexpensive options available in most retail outlets.

 “Glow sticks are really good for Halloween.
 Bracelets, those Halloween fangs that kids love and wear are really good options.
 I know that I’m gonna offer some different options – some things I would pick up at the Family Dollar or the Dollar Store,” she says.

 But, Umphfleet points out, there are some options you should avoid.

 “Things that you do NOT want to offer are going to be like some of the Silly Strings or Silly Puddy because those have wheat in them and those are one of the food allergens.”

 Umphfleet stresses this effort is not meant to replace the tradition of giving out candy because many people hand out both candy and non-food treats but she emphasizes the importance of keeping the options in separate containers.